Coffey County, Kansas Extinct Towns

 Bancroft 1876-1882

 Bangor 1871-1886 Located at the junction of Dinner and South Big Creeks, it was founded by people from Boston, Massachusetts.
-A post office moved from Fredericktown and was changed to Bangor.
+A post office moved from Fredericktown, and the name was changed to Bangor.
 The first settlements and improvements were made in 1872.
-The members of the colony, before leaving Boston, elected township officers, supposing that the place they were going to was an uninhabited wilderness.
+Before leaving Boston, the members of the colony elected township officers, assuming that the place they were going to was an uninhabited wilderness.
 Twelve business and dwelling houses were erected, but owing to dissensions among the people, the town sickened and died, and the buildings were removed to neighboring farms.
 The last building remaining was a hotel, which was removed by F. A. Atherly, in October 1882.
 The post office moved to Gridley.

 Bellgrade 1883-1886